leifdenby/courtBooking/install/INSTALL.md

 		$ mysql -u courtBooking -p courtBooking < courtBooking.sql

-Copy the base config file `inc/config.orig.php` to `inc/config.php` and change the database username, password, database and add the PEAR framework path.
+Copy the base config file `inc/config.orig.php` to `inc/config.php` and change the database username, password, database, add PEAR framework path and MOST IMPORTANTLY changed the password salt (this is to make the storage of your users' password more secure).

 And finally edit 'setup_admin.php' and execute with PHP to create and admin user